mltframework/mlt_web/plugins/ProducerXml.md

 ## Bugs

-* [0, "This producer is not thread-safe during its construction because it"]
+* This producer is not thread-safe during its construction because it may modify the mlt_profile, even if is_explicit is set.

+## Parameters

+### resource

+title: File
+description:
+An XML text file containing MLT XML.
+type: string
+readonly: no
+required: yes
+widget: fileopen